Stephen-Hilton/fupi/README.md

     add_dirs=['my','app','folders'],
     skip_dirs=['not','*these*'])
 ```

+Alternatively, you can allow the auto-load, then reset the `sys.path` using the roll-back ability, below.

 ## Rollback
-Finally, if you want to roll-back to a previous state, sys.path contents are logged in the object `sys_path_history`
+If you want to roll-back to a previous state, sys.path contents are logged in the object `sys_path_history`
 which captures the pre-import snapshot at index[0], and subsequent snapshots every time a change is made.
 This would
 allow you to 'roll-back' to a pre-exexution state by simply: